-- sync: enable the synchronization mode.
+- sync: enables the failover slot feature in synchronous mode.

-- async: enable the asynchronization mode.
+- async: enables the failover slot feature in asynchronous mode.

-- off: disable the failover slot feature.
+- off: disables the failover slot feature.